Published April 5, 2022

 Alternative Causes Of Watery Eyes

 To give you a complete picture of what is going on with your watery eyes situation, it is only fair that we also discuss some of the other potential causes of your watery eyes.
-After all, we don’t want to send people into a state of panic when it is not called for.
+After all, we don’t want to send people into a state of panic when it isn’t warranted.
 It is only right that we provide a balanced assessment of what could be going on in the event that you have a situation come up with watery eyes.
 Here are a few things to keep in mind:

 Eye Strain

-Many of us look at screens for many hours of the day.
+Many of us spend hours looking at screens each day.
 This could be work-related, for fun, or some combination of both.
-It is likely that you spend more time on screens than you think you do, which could lead to eye strain.
-Additionally, you may have eye strain if you haven’t been to an eye doctor recently, and you need to check up on your prescription glasses or contacts.
-Those are all things that could cause you to have additional issues as far as eye strain is concerned.
+It is likely that you spend more time on screens than you realize, which can lead to eye strain.
+Additionally, you may experience eye strain if you haven’t visited an eye doctor recently and need to check your prescription glasses or contacts.
+Those are all things that could cause you to experience additional eye strain issues.

 Pink Eye